 Alan Hely, a spokesman for Apple in London, declined to comment on the court ruling.

 Next to Munich and Dusseldorf, Mannheim is one of the three prime court venues in Germany where lawyers for Apple, Samsung, Motorola Mobility and Microsoft Corp.
-(MSFT) meet regularly in the current court fights.
+(MSFT:US) meet regularly in the current court fights.

 A federal jury in San Jose, California, on Aug.
 24 found the South Korean company copied the iPhone and iPad and awarded Apple more than $1 billion in damages.
 A week later in Japan, Apple lost a suit as a Tokyo judge ruled that Samsung smartphones and a tablet didn’t infringe on an Apple invention for synchronizing music and video data with servers.